-In this subsection we give an example of a register machine M that decides a predicate, a register machine S that simulates M as described in Section 3.2, and a CRD \mathcal{D} that simulates S as described in Section 3.3.
-The register machine M is the same as in the example of Section 3.1, which decides the parity of input n.
+In this section we give an example of a register machine M that decides a predicate, a register machine S that simulates M as described in Section 3.2, and a CRD \mathcal{D} that simulates S. In this example M decides the parity of input n.

 The machine M requires only the input register r_1 .
+Register machine M can be simulated by register machine S allowing b decrements, where the CRN increments b each time it simulates S. Notice that with this bound on the number of jumps, S will successfully simulate M if b is at least the number of decrements made by M on input n.
 Machine S has 5 registers: r_1 , r, r', t, and t', and extra commands as described in Section 3.3.
 Finally, machine S can be simulated by a CRD \mathcal{D} with reactions as described in Section 3.3.
-The initial state of \mathcal{D} is $\{1L_1, 1Y, 1C_1, nR\}$.
 All three constructions for the example predicate are shown side-by-side in the following table.
 The commands in M are vertically aligned with their respective representations in S and the CRN.
-The line described as S in Section 3.2 is line 12 in the table.
+The initial state of \mathcal{D} is $\{1L_1, 1Y, 1C_1, nR\}$.